Jellyfish-Insights/aurelia/run_on_docker.md

 https://github.com/Jellyfish-Insights/andromeda
 https://github.com/Jellyfish-Insights/aurelia

-Therefore, to see your code changes applied on the docker container, you will need to push the files to the correspondent directories.
+Therefore, to see your code changes applied to the docker container, you will need to push the files to the corresponding directories.

-You can change this by changing the Dockerfile used in each docker-compose.yml by the its local.Dockerfile version.
-To do this in each docker-compose.yml file (andromeda and aurelia).
-For instance, in the aurelia transformer service, if you want to build the image from the source files that you have locally, comment the line `dockerfile: "./src/ConsoleApp/Dockerfile"` and uncomment the line `#dockerfile: "./src/ConsoleApp/local.Dockerfile"`.
+You can change this by changing the Dockerfile used in the service's `build` command in each docker-compose.yml by the local.Dockerfile version.
+For instance, in the aurelia transformer service, if you want to build the image from the source files that you have locally on your computer, comment the line `dockerfile: "./src/ConsoleApp/Dockerfile"` and uncomment the line `#dockerfile: "./src/ConsoleApp/local.Dockerfile"`.

 ```yml